Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Conclusions

 \section{Conclusions}

-In this work, we present simulations of radiation-dust driven outflows explicitly accounting for dust dynamics and dust-gas radiation-magnetic field-interactions, with initial conditions resembling AGN torii.
-We model the dust using a realistic grain-size spectrum and grain charge under the influence of a radiation field and accounting for drag and Lorentz forces.
-The dust interacts with gas through collisional (drag) and electromagnetic (Lorentz, Coulomb) forces, which couple the two fluids, and absorbs radiation which accelerates grains, determining whether they in turn can accelerate gas.
-While within this environment, the dust and gas are closely coupled in the sense that the ``free streaming length'' of dust grains is very small, explicit treatment of dust dynamics reveals that the fluid is unstable on all length-scales to a broad spectrum of fast growing instabilities.
+In this work, we present simulations of radiation-dust-driven outflows explicitly accounting for dust dynamics and dust-gas radiation-magnetic field interactions, with initial conditions resembling AGN tori.
+We model the dust using a realistic grain size spectrum and grain charge under the influence of a radiation field and accounting for drag and Lorentz forces.
+The dust interacts with gas through collisional (drag) and electromagnetic (Lorentz, Coulomb) forces, which couple the two fluids and absorbs radiation which accelerates grains, determining whether they, in turn, can accelerate gas.
+While within this environment, the dust and gas are closely coupled in the sense that the ``free streaming length'' of dust grains is very small, explicit treatment of dust dynamics reveals that the fluid is unstable on all length scales to a broad spectrum of fast-growing instabilities.
 We summarize our key findings below.

 \begin{enumerate}[i] \item \textbf{RDIs:} The RDIs develop rapidly on scales up to the box size, forming vertical filamentary structures that reach saturation quickly relative to global timescales.
-We find that the behavior of the RDIs is sensitive to the geometrical optical depth $\rm \tau_{geo}$ with environments with higher optical depths resulting in a more tightly coupled dust-gas fluid ($\rm \ell_{stream, dust}/\Lscale \propto \tau_{geo}^{-1}$), and longer RDI growth times ($\rm t_{grow}/t_{acc} \propto \tau_{geo}^{1/6}$).
+We find that the behaviour of the RDIs is sensitive to the geometrical optical depth $\rm \tau_{geo}$ with environments with higher optical depths resulting in a more tightly coupled dust-gas fluid ($\rm \ell_{stream, dust}/\Lscale \propto \tau_{geo}^{-1}$ as shown in Equation \ref{eq:streaming}), and longer RDI growth times ($\rm t_{grow}/t_{acc} \propto \tau_{geo}^{1/6}$ as shown in Equation \ref{eq:time}).
 Other parameters such as AGN luminosity, gravity, grain charging mechanism, and the gaseous equation of state show weaker effects on the dynamics or morphology of the RDIs.

 \item \textbf{Clustering:} The RDIs drive strong dust-dust and gas-gas clustering of similar magnitude (order of magnitude fluctuations) on small scales for all conditions explored within our parameter set.
-Thus, the RDIs provide yet another (of many) natural mechanism for explaining the clumpy nature of AGN torii.
+Thus, the RDIs provide yet another (of many) natural mechanism for explaining the clumpy nature of AGN tori.